 This generic type of device includes Eustachian catheters” according

 to the Code of Federal Regulations Title 21 by the US FDA.

-the degree of openness of the Eustachian tube” according to the Code of Federal Regulations Title 21 by the US FDA.
+openness of the Eustachian tube” according to the Code of Federal Regulations Title 21 by the US FDA.

 Diagnosis and management of ABV

 Vestibular organs are always influenced by middle ear pressure which makes them dependent variable organs.
 Persistent ABV at ground level is associated with abnormal vestibular function test results .
 It is important that ET function should be assessed before vestibular function to rule out ETD because the test results can erroneously indicate vestibular organ dysfunction when, in fact, the vertigo symptoms stem from ETD.
 Of note, only unilateral peripheral vestibular function loss can cause an acute true vertigo sensation .
 However, asymmetrical middle ear pressures as the cause of ABV is highly plausible and it is often unfeasible to clearly distinguish between unilateral ETD and bilateral ETD.
 For diagnosis of ABV, tympanometry and pure tone audiometry (PTA) are necessary.
 Asymmetric tympanometry results indicate ABV, even if they are within normal limits.
 PTA results showing low-frequency hearing loss and air-bone gap also point to ABV.
 Eustachian tube catheterisation (Figure 2) with a Eustachian catheter (Figure 3) and a Toynbee diagnostic tube (Figure 4) is necessary and sufficient for both diagnosis and management of ETD.